nus-cs2113-AY2425S1/ip/docs/README.md

 ### Exiting Yapper

-To exit the program, use the bye command, e.g. `bye`.
+To exit the program,
+use the bye command without any parameters, e.g. `bye`.
 ```
 ___________________ PROGRAM OUTPUT BELOW ___________________